Battle over Confederate monuments renewed after Charlottesville violence

 And in the capital of Virginia there is an ongoing debate on whether Confederate monuments there should stay or go.
 In June, Richmond Mayor Levar Stoney said the monuments could stay but announced the formation of a 10-person committee to help "redefine the false narrative” of the statues and add more context.

-A Confederate heritage rally at one of the statues is planned for September 16.
-The request was filed on July 28 and is pending approval, officials said.
+A Confederate heritage rally at one of the statues that was planned for September 16 was cancelled by its organizer Tuesday because of safety concerns for those involved, according to NBC affiliate WWBT.

+Richmond City Councilwoman Kimberly Gray said in a statement that the cancellation of the event "affords Richmond the opportunity to take a deep breath and 'press pause.'
+Our city needs a period of quiet reflection."

+"The space needed to have a civil conversation about this issue is currently occupied by extremists," she said.
+"We should resume conversations about Richmond’s monuments when it can be assured that citizens’ personal safety will not be in jeopardy if they offer opinions or attend a public meeting."

-In light of the events in Charlottesville, Stoney has said he still believes the monuments should stay but allowing a rally should be carefully considered.
+In light of the events in Charlottesville, Stoney has said he still believes the monuments should stay.

 Christy Coleman, co-chair of the commission, said any changes made to their focus will come from Stoney.